 Here is an article on the most common Photo Mistakes that people make.

+Tips on exposure are not included in beginners tips because your camera will do such a great job about 95% of the time.
+When you're ready for it you can dive deeply into exposure by understanding the exposure triangle.
 There are now hundreds of articles on this web site, covering basic digital photo tips and as well as advanced tips in photography.
 Here are some useful links below:

 Photo Composition.
 This article gives 10 tips on photography composition and include sample photos that illustrate each point.